-46. What does the warning mean for alumni and their degrees?
+46. What did the warning mean for alumni and their degrees?

-The College has been regularly communicating its progress on mitigating the warning.
-Look for updates via email and other College communications, including the HACC website.
-In addition, there will be campus forums to discuss the warning status and the College’s continued work to have the warning removed by the deadline.
+HACC has been regularly communicating its progress on mitigating the warning.
+Look for updates via email and other College communications.
+This includes the HACC website.

 48. How can I learn more about accreditation in general?

-The website of the Council for Higher Education Accreditation (www.chea.org) contains resources on accreditation; descriptions of how accreditation works; lists of regional, national and specialized accreditors; and information about degree mills and accreditation mills.
+Visit the Council for Higher Education Accreditation.
+It contains resources on accreditation and descriptions of how accreditation works.
+It also includes lists of regional, national and specialized accreditors.
+You will also find information about degree mills and accreditation mills.

 49. How can I learn more about federal regulations pertaining to accreditation?